jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 [^assume]: assuming other validators are doing so too, and that the Producer doesn’t know who the requests are coming from and hence can’t do selecting revelation
 [^clock]: given Builders can keep up with the clock
 [^lightnode]: It’ll be interesting to see what happens to light clients as the differences in resource requirements between light clients and validators decrease dramatically (You can still run a validators without staking if you don’t want the rewards)
+[^eip4488]: The predecessor to this is [EIP-4488](https://eips.ethereum.org/EIPS/eip-4488), which suggested we reduce calldata gas cost
+[^network]: with its own validator set and consensus rules
+[^zk]: especially in the realm of generalizable EVM implementations with fast and/or succint ZK proofs
+[^malicious]: even though we know the state transitions were done properly by the Producer!
+[^bridges]:
+    Suppose you want to use your BTC on Ethereum.
+To do so, you’ll have to “bridge” your BTC over.
+Most of these bridges today make trust assumptions that make decentralization maximalists queasy.
+In a nutshell:
+     - People send their BTC to an address controlled by Third Party, along with a memo of which Ethereum address should get the BTC.
+     - When Third Party’s “node” sees this TX on-chain, it mints a “wrapped” version of BTC on Ethereum.
+     - Reverse the process to get your BTC back on Ethereum.

+    The Third Party is the single point of failure.
+We’ve seen quite a few hacks of these kinds of bridges since these become honeypots for attackers.
+Once the funds are stolen, you can no longer redeem the Wrapped asset 1:1 for the native one.